Form

 Class N – A dwelling which is occupied only by students, the foreign spouses of students, or school and college leavers.

 Class O – Armed forces accommodation.
-(Included as exempt dwellings rather than chargeable dwellings because contributions in lieu will be paid in respect of them, allowed for in line 20 of the main CTB form).
+(This is included as exempt dwellings rather than chargeable dwellings because contributions in lieu will be paid in respect of them, with the Band D equivalent figure reported in line 20 of the main CTB form).

 Class P – A dwelling where at least one person who would otherwise be liable has a relevant association with a Visiting Force.